iclosed/click_helper/README.md

 # click_helper
-Help you click on boring games
+Help you click on matched pictures.
+Save your ass from Game's Annoying DailyTasks.